GentleLeviathan/Gyre-Shaders/README.md

 "Gyre" shaders for Unity

-### Gyre Eleven - A Unity shader for assets inspired by Halo Infinite Multiplayer Armors
+### Gyre Eleven - A Unity shader for assets inspired by Halo Infinite Multiplayer Armor